 Murray State College Online is committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.
 We aim to adhere as closely as possible to the Web Content Accessibility Guidelines (WCAG 2.0, Level AA), published by the World Wide Web Consortium (W3C).
 These guidelines explain how to make Web content more accessible for people with disabilities.
 Conformance with these guidelines will help make the web more user-friendly to everyone.
 Whilst Murray State College Online strives to adhere to the guidelines and standards for accessibility, it is not always possible to do so in all areas of the website and we are currently working to achieve this.
 Be aware that due to the dynamic nature of the website, minor issues may occasionally occur as it is updated regularly.
 We are continually seeking out solutions that will bring all areas of the site up to the same level of overall web accessibility.

-If you have any comments and or suggestions relating to improving the accessibility of our site, please don't hesitate to contact our ADA coordinator, Paula Henley, by phone at (580) 319-0316 or email at firstname.lastname@example.org.
+If you have any comments and or suggestions relating to improving the accessibility of our site, please don't hesitate to contact our ADA coordinator, Amy McCain, by email at email@example.com.
 Your feedback will help us make improvements.

 Americans with Disabilities Act